JackPotat0/jackpotat0.github.io/docs/game.md

 Best tracks: Battle Theme, Maya Theme, Velvet Room

 #### Child of Light (PC)
 It is waaaay too short for the price, could have use another dungeon or two, Casual is a bit too easy but who would expect normal RPG gamer mode to be named Expert.
 Nice combat system though can feel slow every battle.
-Nice little fairy tale but far weaker than Odin Sphere, half decent cast that has short stories tied into their quest but did not have any meaningful development in any way.
+Nice little fairy tale but far weaker than say Odin Sphere, half decent cast that has short stories tied into their quest but did not have any meaningful development in any way.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |